- How is chronic lymphocytic leukemia treated?

 Radiation therapy is treatment with high-energy rays or particles to destroy cancer cells.
 Radiation therapy is usually not part of the main treatment for people with chronic lymphocytic leukemia (CLL), but it is used in certain situations.

-Patients may have symptoms if swollen internal organs (such as an enlarged spleen) press on other organs.
+- Radiation therapy can be used to treat symptoms caused by swollen internal organs (such as an enlarged spleen) pressing on other organs.
 For instance, pressure against the stomach may affect appetite.
 If these symptoms are not improved by chemotherapy, radiation therapy to help shrink the organ is often a good option.

-Radiation therapy is sometimes given in low doses to the whole body, just before a stem cell transplant (see the section called "Bone marrow or peripheral blood stem cell transplant for chronic lymphocytic leukemia").
+- Radiation therapy is sometimes given in low doses to the whole body, just before a stem cell transplant (see “Stem cell transplant for chronic lymphocytic leukemia”).